 Can I get a holiday let as a first-time landlord?

 Yes!
-You may find that you need to put down a higher deposit, and you’ll likely need a mortgage from a more specialist lender.
-Speak to a broker with experience in this market (like us!) to review which option is best for you.
+You may need a higher deposit and likely a mortgage from a more specialist lender.
+Speak to our brokers to review which option is best for you.

 Will I have to pay Capital Gains Tax and Stamp Duty Tax on a holiday let?